fredlemieux/nextjs-evently/README.md

   session and user data in the application.
 - **MongoDB:** NoSQL database for data storage
 - **Docker:** For the development environment, but feel free to just run the app locally too
+- **Google Maps API:** Using the places API for autocompletion of Event locations

 ## TODOS